Posts

 Stop Shrinking to Fit: Find the Space Where You Can Bloom

-Because growth isn’t always about effort - sometimes it’s about the soil too.
-No matter how talented, passionate, or hardworking you are, being in the wrong environment canslowly chip away at your sense of self - worth.
-I say this not just from observation but from experience.
-I’ve sat in rooms where I gave my best - and still felt invisible.i’ve been part of spaces where my ideas were met with silence, my effort with indifference, and my passion with polite dismissal.
-And slowly, it began to show - not on the outside, but deep within.
-The Slow Shrinking Environments don’t just shape how others see you - they shape how you begin to see yourself.
-When you are surrounded by constant criticism, emotional neglect, or people who only see a version of you they can manage, you begin to second-guess yourself.
-You start dimming your light so it doesn’t bother any one.
-You quiet your voice - not because you have lost it, but because no one is listening.
-Over time, ...
+Because growth is not always about effort, sometimes it is about the soil too.
+No matter how talented, passionate or hard working you are, being in the wrong environment can slowly chip away at your self-worth.
+I share this not just from observation but from personal experience.
+I have sat in rooms where I gave my best and still felt invisible.
+I have been in environments where my ideas were met with silence, my efforts with indifference, and my passion with polite dismissal.
+Over time, it began to show-not on the outside, but deep within.
+The Slow Shrinking Environments don't just shape how others see you; they shape how y ou begin to see yourself.
+When you are surrounded by constant criticism, emotional neglect, or people who only see a version of you they can manage, you start to second-guess yourself. you begin to dim your light so it does not bother anyone.
+You quiet your voice - not because you have lost it, but because no one is listening...

 A Conversation That Stayed